Incredicoaster: Pre-show and ride

 TV screens display news footage of the Incredibles and Edna Mode being interviewed for a classic roller coaster's rebranding as Incredicoaster.
 While they are being interviewed, Jack-Jack uses his unpredictable superpowers, much to his family's frustration and Edna's amusement.
 As the guests board the cars and take off from the station, Elastigirl asks Edna to look after Jack-Jack.
 The guests pass by the VIP room where Edna watches Jack-Jack as he teleports around.
 Moments later, Edna announces that Jack-Jack has escaped.
 The Incredibles then take off throughout the ride trying to catch Jack-Jack as he uses his vast array of super powers to "attack" certain points on the ride as the coaster arrives in the launch area.

-After Dash gives the fast countdown for 5 seconds, the train is launched at 55 mph into the first tunnel, accompanied by a stream of water jets that glow red to simulate Dash's super speed.
+After Dash gives the fast countdown for 5 seconds, the train is launched at 55 mph into the first tunnel, accompanied by a stream of water jets that glow red to simulate Dash's super speed, barely visible during the day and clear at night.
 In the first tunnel, Dash tries to use his super speed to catch Jack-Jack, while Jack-Jack shoots lasers from his eyes.
 The train then exits the tunnel as it descends the drop and rises uphill onto the first block brake and then navigates a right hand turn around the Inside Out Emotional Whirlwind before passing under the outbound track and climbing up the main lift, which uses LIMs to propel the train.
 When new, this was the first use of Linear Induction Motor (LIM) technology that allowed a roller coaster vehicle to travel on an inclined angle.